By Tim Lambert

 There was also a leper hospital outside the Eastgate.
 Spitalfields Road is named after some fields it owned.
 (It was originally called Hospitalfield Lane).
 In 1497 the Prebendal School was founded (although a school attached to the cathedral had probably existed much earlier).

-Chichester in the 16th Century
+Chichester in the 16th century

-In 1501 Bishop Storey erected Chichester market cross.
+In 1501 Bishop Storey erected the Chichester market cross.
 If you wanted to sell goods at the market you had to pay a toll.
 There were some poor peasants who only had a few eggs or a few vegetables to sell.
 The bishop said anyone could sell things at the market and not pay a toll provided they could stand under the cross.

 In 1538 Henry VIII closed the friaries in Chichester and sold their property.
 A mansion was built on the site of the black friary in East Street and the surrounding land became its gardens.
 The grey friary was demolished but its church survived and in 1541 it was sold to the corporation and made the Guildhall.